Sadar North Baptist Association: Faith and doctrine

 SNBA is based on the principles of Baptist theology and doctrines and is strongly threaded and bounded by firm faith on Jesus Christ, Holy Spirit and the one and only omnipotent Father God.

 Organization

 SNBA has the highest strength of Kokborok speaking Baptist community in Tripura.

 Office

-The association is led by the Executive Secretary, Rev. Ranjit Debbarma, and has its head-office in Baptist Mission Compound, Arundhutinagar, Agartala.
+The association is led by the Executive Secretary, Rev. Barendra Debbarma, and has its head-office in Baptist Mission Compound, Arundhutinagar, Agartala.

 The association is registered under the Tripura Baptist Christian Union (TBCU).
 The association is located within the West Tripura district of Tripura state in India.

 Baptist Pastoral Circles

 SNBA has eight Pastoral Circles, namely: